My roof maintenance is failing

 Frequently Asked Questions

-It's recommended to inspect your roof at least once or twice a year, or after any major weather event.
+It's generally recommended to have your roof inspected by a professional at least once a year, or after any major storm or weather event.

-What are some signs that my roof needs repair?
+What are the signs that my roof needs repair?

-Common signs include missing or damaged shingles, leaks, excessive moss or algae growth, and sagging or uneven areas.
+Common signs include missing or damaged shingles, leaks, water stains on ceilings or walls, and excessive moss or algae growth.

 Connect with certified professionals in your area